Chart Data Selection: Flexible

 •The XPath expression in the For-Each column provides the context for the evaluation of each of the other three XPath expressions.
 The For-Each XPath expression is itself evaluated in the context of the node in the design within which it was inserted.

-The following examples illustrate important points to consider when selecting data for the axes.
-They reference the XML document listed below.
+The following example illustrates important points to consider when selecting data for the axes.
+We will use the XML document below.

 <?xml version="1.0" encoding="UTF-8"?>

 <ChartType>Pie Chart 2D</ChartType>

 One row, one series